chicio/chicio.github.io/_drafts/2019-12-26-pwa-offiline-tracking-google-analytics.md

 authors: [fabrizio_duroni]
 ---

 *PWA offer great native alike offline capabilities.
 But what about tracking?
-In this tutorial I will show you how to implement offline tracking with Google Analytics in your PWA.*
+In this tutorial I will show you how simple it is to implement offline tracking with Google Analytics in your PWA.*

 ---